htc-ccis1301/fall-2016/src/morea/css-basics/read-css-basics.md

 Chapter 4 is dedicated to introducing Cascading Style Sheets (CSS).
 We will learn what CSS is, what it is used for, how it works, and how to apply it on our web pages to make them look more attractive.

 <div class="alert alert-info" role="alert">
-:note: This is a very, <em>very</em>, important chapter.
+:notebook: This is a very, <em>very</em>, important chapter.
 Don't skim or just glance over any of it.
-Pay close attention to how the CSS is used and applied.
+Pay close attention to how the CSS is used and applied, and how the *cascade* rules work.
 </div>

 ## What is CSS